-Add a water a sprinkle at a time until desired consistency is reached.
+Add the water a little at a time until the desired consistency is reached.

 - The amount of water needed will depend on the type of soy milk that you use.

 - Make sure to use PLAIN milk and not vanilla!

-- If you don't want a slight fish flavor, omit the kelp flakes.
+- If you don't want a slight fishy flavor, omit the kelp flakes.

-- Top the salad with grilled vegan "chicken" strips like Beyond Meat brand for more of a meal.
+- Top the salad with grilled vegan "chicken" strips like Beyond Meat brand for a more filling meal.